 Yes, we are continuing to accept referrals for inpatient service users.

-We have introduced a home care inpatient package, consisting of the highest levels of one-to-one support provided remotely, to ensure service users receive necessary care and treatment.
-Service users availing of this package will receive daily or more frequent contact, along with psychopharmacological input arranged in liaison with local pharmacies.
-This package will include the following elements:
+We have introduced a homecare service, consisting of the highest levels of one-to-one support provided remotely, to ensure service users receive necessary care and treatment.
+Service users availing of this service will receive daily or more frequent contact, along with psychopharmacological input arranged in liaison with local pharmacies.
+This service will include the following elements:

 - Assignment to a multidisciplinary team (MDT)